dotlang/language/types.md

 ## Struct

-A struct (Similar to struct in C), represents a set of related binding definitions without values.
-To provide a value for a struct, you can use either a typed struct literal (e.g. `Type(field1:value1, field2:value2, ...)`, note that field names are mandatory.
+1. A struct, similar to C, represents a set of related named binding definitions without values.
+2. To create a binding based on a struct, you should use a struct literal (e.g. `Type(field1:value1, field2:value2, ...)`.
+3. You can define a struct type without named.

-You can use destruction to access unnamed fields inside a struct(Example 7).
+4. You can use destruction to access unnamed fields inside a struct(Example 7).

-Struct literals must be prefixed by their type or parent value.
-When defining a struct type (either using named type or inline type) field types is mandatory but field names is optional (Example 11).

 **Examples**